-Lexus electric car: concept coming to Tokyo Motor Show
+Lexus electric car: LF-30 Electrified concept revealed at Tokyo Motor Show

 Lexus was one of the pioneers of hybrid technology, but electric cars are conspicuous by their absence from its current range.
 However, that's set to change over the coming years.
 Speaking to our sister title Auto Express at the 2017 Frankfurt Show, Lexus’ Europe boss Alain Uyttenhoven confirmed the company would introduce electric vehicles.